20240918 131131 min

 5 Days in Kyoto Itinerary: Our Family-Friendly Trip in Kyoto

-Here’s how we spent our 5 unforgettable days in Kyoto for our family trip.
+Here’s our 5-day itinerary in Kyoto when we went on our family trip.

 Day 2: A Summer Dream in Kibune

-We took the train to Kibuneguchi Station, then made our way to the famous Kibune Shrine.
-Here’s a quick tip: although the train ride is scenic, only a small portion of the line passes through the dense forest – between Eizan Electric Railway stations E14 and E15.
+We took the train to Kibuneguchi Station and proceeded on foot to the famous Kibune Shrine.
+Just a word of warning, though the train ride is lovely, only a small section of the Eizan Electric Railway line passes through the thicker and denser portion of the forest that lies between Eizan Electric Railway stations E14 and E15.

-If you’re curious to see a different side of Kyoto, I highly recommend taking a trip to Amanohashidate and Ine.
-Amanohashidate is one of Japan’s three scenic views, a narrow sandbar covered with over 7,000 pine trees that stretches across the sea.
-Although Japan’s natural wonders don’t quite compare to the grandeur of those in larger countries, Amanohashidate is a peaceful and beautiful spot, perfect for a relaxing day trip.
+If you want to see a different side to Kyoto, I highly recommend taking a day trip to Amanohashidate and Ine.
+Amanohashidate is one of Japan’s three scenic views.
+It is a narrow sandbar covered with over 7000 pine trees straddling across the sea.
+It is an absolutely stunning sight and I never think that Japan’s natural splendor can match up to those grandiose landscapes of larger countries, but this was a very beautiful, peaceful place and was a nice day trip.

-After a short visit to Amanohashidate, we continued to Ine, a quiet fishing village often called Japan’s version of Venice.
-With its unique boat houses lining the clear, calm waters, Ine was a true escape from the hustle and bustle of city life.
-We opted for a day tour, which was more convenient and cheaper than hiring a private car.
-At around $50 USD per person, the tour included about 2.5 hours at Amanohashidate and an hour at Ine.
+After a quick visit to Amanohashidate, we proceeded to Ine which is a quiet fishing village that is often described as Japan’s Venice.
+Ine is a beautiful town with its signature boat houses set by the tranquil, clear and calm waters.
+The whole town was idyllic and felt like another world entirely from the hustle and bustle of the city.
+We did a day tour which was not just more convenient but also cheaper than a private car rental.
+At around USD$50 a person, we spent about 2.5 hours in Amanohashidate and an hour in Ine.

 Day 4: Slow Mornings and Coffee at Nanzen-ji